-House Bill 5254 revises the definition of "pipeline" to include a pipeline used to transport carbon dioxide (CO2) substances.
+House Bill 5254 would revise the definition of "pipeline" to include a pipeline used to transport carbon dioxide (CO2) substances.

-House Bill 5255 grants the right to authorized entities to acquire rights-of-way for transport, installation, and maintenance of CO2 pipelines by eminent domain for CO2 substances.
+House Bill 5255 would allow authorized entities to acquire rights-of-way for transport, installation, and maintenance of CO2 pipelines by eminent domain for CO2 substances.

-House Bill 5274 amends the title and various provisions of Public Act 16 of 1929 that previously applied to crude or petroleum so that they also apply to CO_2 substances.
-The bill adds a definition of "carbon dioxide substance."
+House Bill 5274 would amend the title and various provisions of Public Act 16 of 1929 that currently apply to crude or petroleum so that they would also apply to CO2 substances.
+The bill would define "carbon dioxide substance."